decaporg/decap-cms/website/site/content/docs/authentication-backends.md

 ---
 # Authentication & Backends

 Netlify CMS stores content in your GitHub or GitLab repository.
 (Bitbucket [coming soon](https://github.com/netlify/netlify-cms/pull/525)!)
-In order for this to work, you need to authenticate with your Git provider, and in most cases that requires a server.
+In order for this to work, you need to authenticate with your Git host, and in most cases that requires a server.
 We have a few options for handling this.

 **Note:** some static site generators have plugins for optimized integration with Netlify CMS, and starter templates may utilize these plugins.
 If you're using a starter template, read the template documentation before proceeding, as their instructions may differ.